 If he had his druthers, Holtby would probably stay with the organization.
 The business of hockey sometimes has other plans for players.
 Holtby, when asked if the Game 5 loss to the Islanders could have been his last game with the Capitals: “Certainly a chance it is, but who knows.
 You live one day at a time and go from there.”

 As those single days pass, the Capitals will realize Holtby’s game is not what it once was.
 And, because the team has their starter in Ilya Samsonov and there is only so much money to go around in a tight salary cap, Holtby will likely have to look elsewhere for what could his last big contract as a 30-year-old.

 Andrew Berkshire of Sportsnet was asked:

 Where do you think Braden Holtby lands after this season and how much do you think he can command based on the year vs overall career he has had?

 Berkshire notes that Hotlby’s situation is an interesting one because there’s some doubt he’s still a legit starter in the NHL after three mediocre seasons.
+His two wins and five losses in this year’s playoffs, along with a .906. save percentage probably didn’t tell the rest of the NHL that his less-than-stellar regular season was just a one-off.
 Berkishire suggests Holtby will need to prove he’s still capable and may look at a one-year deal with a team that will give him an opportunity to really turn his game around.